Rocky Steps: In popular culture

 The Rocky film scene has become a cultural icon.
-Many tourists visit the steps to recreate the scene themselves.
+Many tourists visit the steps to recreate the scene themselves, and the Rocky 50k ultrarunning course ends with an ascent of the steps.
 E!
 Channel ranked it No. 13 in its 101 Most Awesome Moments in Entertainment.
 During the 1996 Olympic Torch Relay, Philadelphia native Dawn Staley was chosen to run up the museum steps.
 The steps are the backdrop for the annual Independence Day celebration, and have often been featured in large concerts such as Live 8.
 Two journalists from the Philadelphia Inquirer spent a year interviewing people who ran the steps, and published a book in 1996 called Rocky Stories: Tales of Love, Hope, and Happiness at America's Most Famous Steps.

 Sports

 The 2017 NFL draft was held from the steps, the first time the NFL draft was held outdoors.

-The Rocky steps has been the subject of pregame dress-up by fans right before their NFL team plays the Philadelphia Eagles.
-As an example, in the days leading up to the 2017-18 NFC Championship, Minnesota Vikings fans were seen performing the "Skol!" chant around various Philadelphia landmarks, including the Philadelphia Museum of Art, where they also adorned the statue of Rocky with Vikings colors.
-Despite being underdogs as they fielded backup quarterback Nick Foles, the Eagles defeated the visiting Vikings, 38–7, which was nicknamed the "Minneapolis Massacre", in reference to the Viking's win over the Saints the previous week.
+The Rocky Steps has been the subject of pregame rituals by NFL fans right before their team plays the Philadelphia Eagles, which sometimes sees the Rocky statue dressed up in the visiting team's gear.
+In one notable example, in the days leading up to the 2017–18 NFC Championship, Minnesota Vikings fans were seen performing the "Skol!" chant around various Philadelphia landmarks, including the Philadelphia Museum of Art, where they also adorned the Rocky statue with Vikings colors.
+The Eagles defeated the visiting Vikings, 38–7, which was nicknamed the "Minneapolis Massacre", in reference to the Viking's win over the Saints the previous week.
 The loss denied the Vikings the opportunity to become the first team to play in a Super Bowl in its home stadium.
-In the run-up to Super Bowl LVII, the Kansas City Chiefs' Travis Kelce warned "Chiefs, do not touch the fucking Rocky memorial!"
+This and other examples led to the creation of a superstition that suggests that when fans of non-Philadelphia teams dress up the Rocky statue in their team's gear, their team loses.
+In response, in the run-up to Super Bowl LVII, the Kansas City Chiefs' Travis Kelce warned "Chiefs, do not touch the fucking Rocky memorial!"

+The so-called "Rocky Statue Curse" gained international attention during the 2026 FIFA World Cup when Ecuadorian fans dressed the statue in the uniform of the Ecuadorian football team before their group stage match against Ivory Coast on 14 June 2026; Ecuador would go on to lose the match, leading Visit Pennsylvania to warn international soccer fans about the alleged curse on social media, while some Brazilian fans went as far as roping off the statue and carrying warning placards to ward off other fans from dressing the statue before their team's clash against Haiti a few days later.